 - Antihistamine – for allergies and reactions to bug bites.

 - Prescription-strength burn cream – You may be able to use aloe vera gel or something similar, but everyone in our family has really fair skin, and we blister easily, so we head straight to the hard stuff.

 - Cold and Flu medication (over the counter)

 - Cough Drops

-- Garlic/mullein ear oil – one of us is prone to ear infections and this has been a lifesaver in the past.
+- Garlic/mullein ear oil – One of us is prone to ear infections and this has been a lifesaver in the past.
 We make ours, but garlic and mullein ear drops are also available on Amazon.

 - Chaga tincture – homemade- I can’t say enough good things about Chaga.
 It is a fungus that grows in the north woods on birch trees.
-It is anti-inflammatory, anti-oxidant, and anti-hyerglycemic.
-For general health and vitality.
+It is anti-inflammatory, anti-oxidant, anti-hyperglycemic, and good for general health and vitality.
 Read more about Chaga in this article from Mother Earth News.
 You can buy commercially prepared chaga, but I don’t know enough about the brands to recommend one.

 - Crystallized ginger – for motion sickness.